cwang12138/TADGCN/README.md

 ## Dataset

 The datasets used in our paper are collected by the Caltrans Performance Measurement System(PeMS).
-Please refer to [STSGCN (AAAI2020)](https://github.com/Davidham3/STSGCN) for the download url.
+Please refer to [STSGCN (AAAI2020)](https://github.com/Davidham3/STSGCN) or [Baidu Yun](https://pan.baidu.com/s/1AIUsXgHR3y33I5IG5TyuWA?pwd=rdqq) for the download url.

 ## Run